Card Games: Fishing Games

 - Tiu U (dominoes)

 - Chinese Ten (cards) and its Thai variant Red Frog Black Frog.

 In the Western style of fishing games, cards are only played from the hand, not turned up from the stock.
 It is generally possible to use a card to capture several cards at once if the ranks of the captured cards add up to that of the played card.
 Various forms of these games are surprisingly widespread throughout the world.

-- Casino - the best known fishing game in English speaking countries; versions are also played in Sweden and Finland and southern Africa.
+- Casino - the best known fishing game in English speaking countries

 - Scopa - very well-known in Italy